irrdnet/irrd/docs/users/queries/eventstream.rst

 ^^^^^^^^^^^^
-To receive updates, the client must send a ``subscribe`` message, with ``event_type`` set to ``rpsl`` and ``after_journal_serial`` set to the journal-wide serial that the stream should start after.
+To receive updates, the client must send a ``subscribe`` message, with ``event_type`` set to ``rpsl`` and ``after_journal_serial`` set to the journal-wide serial last seen by the client.
+The client will receive any journal entries after this serial.
+If the ``after_journal_serial`` field is omitted, any changes newer than the subscription time are sent.

 Example::